cortes-ciriano-lab/DeMethify/README.md

     --plot
 ```

-With the --confidence flag (arguments are confidence level in percentage and number of bootstrap iterations), you can obtain confidence intervals for the estimates.
+With the --confidence flag (arguments are confidence level in percentage and number of bootstrap iterations), you can obtain confidence intervals for the estimates and the --plot flag generates plots so that you can visualise the proportions estimates like this:

 ![proportions_stackedbar](https://github.com/user-attachments/assets/a3d0e144-d222-4595-8fe0-8548c9f1c992)